 That last paragraph doesn’t really capture the drudgery of this first trip.
 So many of my absolute favorite items went back on the shelf.
 So, so many.
 By the third aisle, I was in tears.
 Often, this scene was played:

+One of the kids would bring me an item.
 I would read the label while they stood in front of me, their little eyes fixed on my face, waiting.

 Sometimes the wheat or barley was clearly labeled, sometimes I double checked my lists.